fsharp/fsharp.org/guides/enterprise/index.md

   a built-in actor model that's easier than using threads, safe parallelization with immutable data, and more.
-* *Improving developer morale* - F# is a fun language to program in, and F# is a great way for developers to learn new skills that will improve their C# as well.
+* *Improving developer morale* - F# is a fun language to program in, and F# is a great way for developers to learn new skills that will improve their skills in other languages, such as C# and JavaScript.

 <div class="jumbotron visible-lg calloutBox" id="how-to-add-testimonial">
     <p>This guide includes resources related to enterprise programming with F#.
 To contribute to this guide, log on to GitHub, <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/enterprise/index.md">edit this page</a> and send a pull request.</p>